Guided Snowshoe Walks

 A great opportunity for those who have never used snowshoes before or anyone interested in learning about the amazing ecology and human history of this low elevation winter wonderland.
 Pack a lunch and bring an insulated mug of hot chocolate for the Big 4 picnic shelter where we can listen for the crack of avalanches cascading off the massive face of Big 4.

 MT.
 BAKER RANGER DISTRICT

-Make reservations call 360-599-9572, weekends 10 a.m.–3 p.m. or e-mail firstname.lastname@example.org.
+Make reservations call 360-599-9572, weekends 10 a.m.–3 p.m. or e-mail email@example.com.
 Meet at the Glacier Public Service Center, milepost 34 Mt.
 Baker Hwy., State Route 542.
-Groups will leave from there to the snowshoe walk location along the Hannegan Road, Heather Meadows or another setting in the Mt.
-Baker District area.
+Groups will leave from there to the snowshoe walk locations along the Hannegan Pass Road, Heather Meadows or another setting in the Mt.
+Baker District area determined by snow levels and weather.
+The interpretive snowshoe walks will last 2 to 3 hours.
 A donation is suggested of $15 for adults and $10 for youth 16 and under.
 Reservations are required.

 Ranger Guided Snowshoe Walk

 Maximum group size: 15

 Join the Northwest Avalanche Center and the Forest Service March 15 for an avalanche awareness snowshoe walk.
 An NWAC avalanche specialist will lead the walk and present about avalanche safety during your snowshoe.
 This is a great opportunity to get outdoors and learn about avalanche safety.

 March 15 - 10 a.m.